Do you own or rent your home? If you answered rent, you’re part of a growing segment of the Canadian population.

 Report Loss Or Damage To Your Landlord

 The first thing you might want to do is inform your landlord about what happened to your home or your belongings.
 This is especially important if the damage was to the home itself.
 In this case, your landlord might be liable for making certain repairs and may want to inform their own insurance provider if the damage is significant.

 If you’ve been burglarized, you’ll want to notify the police right away.
-Not only will the police help you find any items that were stolen, but a police report will also serve as additional proof that your insurance provider might need to compensate you.
+A police report will serve as additional proof that your insurance provider might need to compensate you.

-If you’ve been broken into or the home has been significantly damaged, you could be in danger if you don’t take certain precautions.
+If someone has broken into your home or your home has been significantly damaged, you could be in danger if you don’t take certain precautions.
 Change the locks on your door, patch up any broken windows, or arrange for alternative living quarters while your home is being repaired.

 Contact your insurer right away after you’ve suffered loss or damage.
 Most insurance companies will have a deadline to file a claim, which is usually anywhere from 48 to 72 hours after the loss or damage occurred.
-You will want to have a number of things handy to make the claims process run smoothly, such as your policy number, details about the loss or damage, photos of the loss or damage, and any other pertinent documents.
+You will want to have a number of things handy to make the claims process run smoothly.
+For example, your policy number, details about the loss or damage, photos of the loss or damage, and any other pertinent documents.